yacketrj/icarus_modding/DarkDantes_Wicked_PickAxe_and_Hammer/Readme.md

-The mod contains new PickAxe [Shatterspike] and Repair Tool [Oathbound Hammer]
+This Icarus Mod contains new PickAxe [Shatterspike] and Repair Tool [Oathbound Hammer]

 # Shatterspike
 The Forsaken Pickaxe of Icarus